mchjoh015/EEE4113F_Sensing_subsytem_MCHJOH015/README.md

 Purpose: Provides mechanical design support for physical assembly.

 Hardware Used:
-ESP32 Dev Board
+1. ESP32 Dev Board

-HC-SR04 Ultrasonic Sensor
+2. HC-SR04 Ultrasonic Sensor

-SG90 Servo Motor
+3. SG90 Servo Motor

-3D-printed sensor housing (provided CAD)
+4. 3D-printed sensor housing (provided CAD)

-Getting Started
+Getting Started:

-Upload the Arduino Sensor Code to the ESP32 using the Arduino IDE.
+1.Upload the Arduino Sensor Code to the ESP32 using the Arduino IDE.

-Ensure WiFi credentials are correctly entered in the code.
+2.Ensure WiFi credentials are correctly entered in the code.

-Run the Radar GUI Code on your PC to visualize detections.
+3.Run the Radar GUI Code on your PC to visualize detections.

-Use the WiFi Test Code if you're experiencing connectivity issues.
+4.Use the WiFi Test Code if you're experiencing connectivity issues.

-3D-print the housing using the provided CAD files for accurate sensor mounting.
+5.3D-print the housing using the provided CAD files for accurate sensor mounting.